dwaite/connect/openid-connect-4-identity-assurance/representation.md

 This extension to OpenID Connect wants to ensure that RPs cannot mixup verified and unverified claims and incidentally process unverified claims as verified claims.

-The representation proposed therefore provides the RP with the verified claims in a structure `verified_person_data` composed of the verification evidences and the corresponding user claims, which were verified in the respective identify proofing process.
+The representation proposed therefore provides the RP with the verified claims within a structured claim `verified_person_data` composed of the verification evidences related to a certain verification process and the corresponding user claims, which were verified in this process.

 The `verified_person_data` claim consists of the following sub-elements:

-* `verification`: this element contains all data about the verification process
+* `verification` This element contains all data about the verification process.

-* `claims`: This element is a container for the verified user claims.
+* `claims` This element is the container for the verified user claims.

-## verification
+## verification {#verification}

+This element contains the information about the process conducted to verify a person's identity and bind the respective person data to a user account.

-The verification element consists of the following elements.
+The `verification` element consists of the following elements:

 `organization` REQUIRED.
 String value identifying the organisation that verified the person's identity